 Photographer's collectives formed in the 70s in London to respond to a time of protest, when legislation for equality and race relations was being introduced, and there was a renewed hope to do things differently.
 They created community photography to operate outside the mainstream media and institutions.
 Their inspiration came from the counterculture and the Women liberation movements non-hierarchical modes of organising and rejecting top-down structures.
 They explored new dissemination and exhibition strategies using tape-slide, ink copiers, printers and exhibited in launderettes and shops in housing estates.
 They hoped to contribute through photography towards social change and the reimagining of the post-war city.
 The festival theme aims to understand photography's utility and role for change in society today.

-The open call welcomes multidisciplinary projects engaged in all types of visual representation, fictional or documentary.
-This includes the tools of photography, video, archive, installation, performance, intervention, digital art, code and web-platforms.
-We are looking for works which challenge and question established ideas of engagement.
+The open call welcomes multidisciplinary projects engaged in all types of visual representation, fictional or documentary, using the tools of photography, video, archive, installation, performance, intervention, digital art, code and web platforms.
+We are looking for works that challenge and question established ideas of engagement.

 Jenny Nordquist is Director for Landskrona Foto.
 Sweden.
 She has a background in fine art photography, education and curation.
 From 2016-2018 she was the Artistic Director for Landskrona Foto Festival.
 She has previously been head of photography at Östra Grevie College in Sweden and from 2011-2018 she was director of a project space for photography in Copenhagen.